Difegue/LANraragi/tools/Documentation/api-documentation/archive-api.md

 {% endapi-method-spec %}
 {% endapi-method %}

-{% api-method method="post" host="http://lrr.tvc-16.science" path="/api/archives/:id/extract" %}
+{% api-method method="get" host="http://lrr.tvc-16.science" path="/api/archives/:id/files" %}
 {% api-method-summary %}
 Extract an Archive
 {% endapi-method-summary %}

 {% api-method-description %}
-Extract an Archive on the server, and get a list of URLs pointing to its images.
+Get a list of URLs pointing to the images contained in an archive.
-This silently updates the `pagecount` field of the archive.
+If necessary, this endpoint also launches a background Minion job to extract the archive so it is ready for reading.
 {% endapi-method-description %}

 {% api-method-spec %}